itachiever/devops_interviews/Mirafra_AMD.md

 1. Can you briefly introduce yourself?

-2. Are you a permanent employee at TCS?
+2. Are you a permanent employee at current company?

 3. Are you on bond?

-4. What was your designation at TCS and who was the client?
+4. What was your designation at current company and who was the client?

 5. Are you serving your notice period?
 What is your last working day (LWD)?